Kate Bolduan: Champions for Change

 Champions for Change is an annual series at CNN where anchors and staff choose a topic and go out of their regular format.
 It follows the Champions of Change initiative of the Obama White House.

-The Story behind Farm Aid
+The Story Behind Farm Aid

 Bolduan grew up in a subdivision near an apple orchard.
 In 2017, she went to farms in Virginia to film a feature for the CNN series Champions for Change.
 It was called The story behind Farm Aid in relation to Farm Aid.
 She interviewed small and environmentally friendly farmers on their perspective of their situation in America.

 Every Mother Counts

 In 2018, Bolduan produced another television feature for the Champions for Change series.
 She spent time with the Every Mother Counts organisation which helps pregnant women by giving them information and other support.
 The organisation is international, working in Asia, Africa, North- and South America.

-Offering shelter from a violent world
+Offering Shelter from a Violent World

-In a 2019 television feature, Bolduan visited the non-profit Organisation KOB (Kids Off the Block) in Chicago, founded by Diane Latiker.
+In a 2019 television feature, Bolduan visited the non-profit organization KOB (Kids Off the Block) in Chicago, founded by Diane Latiker.
 Bolduan spoke with her for the first time ten years ago.
 KOB exists since 15 years and supports children and teenager by offering them a place and education in informatics.
 KOB is located in Roseland, one of Chicago's most underfunded districts.